Lynn University's student body included 2,232 undergrads, 791 graduate and 70 doctoral students as of fall 2018.

-Lynn's Center for Learning Abroad makes the world a classroom with three-week, semester, or year-long programs.
-Approximately 5% of Lynn students studied abroad during the 2015-2016 academic year.
+Lynn's Center for Learning Abroad makes the world a classroom with three-week, semester or year-long programs.
+In the 2017–18 academic year, 85 students studied abroad.

 Our professors love to teach, and with our small classes, they have plenty of time for one-on-one guidance.

-During the 2015-2016 academic year, 504 students participated in internships for credit with 332 employers including ESPN, Boca Raton Police, and Palm Beach County.
+During the 2017–18 academic year, 531 students participated in internships for credit with employers including the Miami Marlins, TUMI, U.S. House of Representatives and Walt Disney World.

-Lynn's athletic program includes 9 women's and 6 men's teams.
+Lynn's athletic program includes ten women's and nine men's teams.
 Home games make for a great "knight out" on campus.

 Lynn's student athletes have brains and brawn.
-Three-quarters earned a GPA of 3.0 or better during the 2015-2016 academic year.
-5% scored a perfect 4.0.
+Athletics earned an average GPA of 3.32 during the 2017–18 academic year.
+11.76 percent scored a perfect 4.0.

 Charlotte Jerdak, student